RajeshAle/MulesfotCodingChallenge/README.md

 }
 ```

-Using the Id's in response for each object we can update,get,delete that particular from database.
+Using the Ids from the above response, we can update,get,delete records from each table.

 /address: POST
- Request : For now we are allowing to post only one single address object
+ Sample Request : For now we are allowing to post only one single address object
    ```json
  {
   "Type": "always",